All Episodes

 I wonder how well Mrs. Clinton would hold up if the shoe was on the other foot.

-That is, if she had to run against an ex-president and a senator, I think she'd cry.
+That is, if she had to run against an ex-president and a senator, I think she'd cry and complain about the unfairness.

 Okay, so this morning on Good Morning America, it actually taped yesterday, co-post Robin Roberts interviewing Obama.

-So uh I feel like it balances out.
+So I feel like it balances out.

-Prominent Democrats are saying that what Clinton's doing is an inappropriate role, inappropriate role for a former president to take such an aggressive role.
+And then Robin Roberts said, well, look, in a Newsweek article coming out this week, prominent Democrats are saying that what Clinton's doing is an inappropriate role, inappropriate role for a former president to take such an aggressive role.

 That's part of the change that I want to bring about.

-Anything else that you want to set the record straight that he said one thing about you, and you're now saying that's false.
+That he said one thing about you and you're now saying that's false.

-President Clinton uh went in front of a large group, said that I had claimed that only Republicans had had any good ideas since 1980.
+President Clinton went in front of a large group, said that I had claimed that only Republicans had had any good ideas since 1980.

-He's not gonna shut up.
+He's not going to shut up.

-He's gonna keep limited what they do.
+It's what they do.

-Yeah, absolutely right about that, Limbaugh.
+You're absolutely right about that, Limbaugh.

 I can do McCain.

-Yeah, do me!
+Yeah, do me.

 I need the attention.